Melted Snowmen Oreo Balls

 These Melted Snowmen Oreo Balls are festive and a great addition to any holiday party.
 I guarantee they’ll be the first to go.

-Most people know these as Oreo Truffles but whatever you call them, this dessert recipe is always a hit.
+Most people know these as Oreo Truffles but whatever you call them, these Melted Snowmen Oreos Balls are a dessert recipe that is always a hit.

 MELTED SNOWMEN OREO BALLS